My Mister: Reception

 The Chosun Ilbo and The Korea Herald identified the depiction of a life no different from that experienced by ordinary people as the reason for the success of My Mister, and that the characters facing "real wars" such as unemployment, job insecurity, job hunting, divorce and extramarital affairs had touched the hearts of the viewers "with a painfully bleak but warm impression," celebrating a world in which it was difficult to live, but which could be made bearable and happy if you had someone by your side.
 Lee Do-yeon of Yonhap News added that it had demonstrated that people separated like islands could build a bridge-like bond through compassion and understanding, and that the show's message was that people could comfort and understand each other because everyone harbored pain in their hearts.

-However, some newspapers expressed negative opinions even at the end of the series: critic Lee Seung-han found that pairing a young woman in need of attention with a middle-aged man to tell a story of mutual consolation was not the right choice, considering the disrespectful portrayal of both groups, with the former leading flat lives and the latter portrayed as regressive.
-GQ Korea's Hwang Hyo-jin felt that My Mister, in trying to make an ordinary middle-aged man the main character, repeatedly exhibited Ji-an's hardships to shine a spotlight on Dong-hoon, elected as her savior, in a sadistic narrative in which Ji-an got hurt in almost every episode and which was further enhanced by the fact that she was portrayed by IU, whose petite appearance made her look much younger; she further judged that Ji-an's bold approach towards the man and her initial attempt to seduce him against his will provided a justification to those men who, in reality, committed sexual violence, but accused women of having instigated them.

-The script of the series, which went on sale in 2022, registered more than 10,000 pre-orders, ranking fourth on Kyobo Book's best-sellers list and becoming the second best-selling drama script of the year; 55% of the buyers were men who sympathized with Park Dong-hoon's character.
+The script of the series, which went on sale in 2022, registered more than 10,000 pre-orders, ranking fourth on Kyobo Book's best-sellers list and becoming the second best-selling drama script of the year.
+Ultimately, the drama received critical acclaim for its screenplay and direction.
+The cast similarly received praise for their performances, which viewers called "life work" for all of the actors.